Home > City Guides > Best Neighborhoods in Seattle for Singles & Young Professionals

 Things to Do in Lower Queen Anne

-Catch Seattle fine arts performances at Seattle Repertory Theatre and McCaw Hall.
+Catch Seattle fine arts performances like Fancy Dancer, The Outsiders, and The Heart Sellers at Seattle Repertory Theatre.
+See the Seattle Opera, Pacific Northwest Ballet, or comedy acts like Taylor Tomlinson at McCaw Hall.
 Learn more about film, music, and celebrities at the Museum of Pop Culture.
 Cheer on the Seattle Storm (WNBA) or the Seattle Kraken (NHL) at Climate Pledge Arena in the Seattle Center.
-Or walk through indoor and outdoor displays of glass art at the famous Chihuly Garden and Glass.
-Start your day off with Chicken Fried Chicken with Creole Sausage Gravy, Bananas Foster Pancakes, or Softly Scrambled Eggs at Toulouse Petit.
+Explore the galleries—featuring displays like Maccia Forest, Persian Ceiling, and Winter Brilliance—at the famous Chihuly Garden and Glass.
+Start your day off with Steak and Eggs, Beignets and Fruit, or Softly Scrambled Eggs at Toulouse Petit.
 Order local Seattle sushi rolls like the Las Vegas Roll, Fire Dragon Roll, and the Lollipop Roll at Moontree Sushi and Tapas.
 Enjoy Mexican plates like the Pollo Asado, Seafood Chimichanga, or Campechana at Plaza Garibaldi.
-Or sip on handcrafted cocktails like the After Sunset, Dancing on the Ceiling, or Hip To Be Square at The Sitting Room.
+Or sip on handcrafted cocktails like the Mosquito Bite, Midnight in Paris, and the Sitting Room Espresso Martini at The Sitting Room.

-Activities in Lower Queen Anne include live music, a cinema, gardens, and restaurants.
+Activities in Lower Queen Anne include fine art shows, museums, pro sports, and restaurants.

 South Lake Union

 The South Lake Union neighborhood has a median purchase price of $572,767 and a median monthly rent of $2,063.
-This neighborhood has a median household income of $112,418.
+This neighborhood is safer than 0% of the city.

 South Lake Union is one of the best neighborhoods in Seattle for singles and young professionals looking to live in the heart of Seattle’s tech industry!
 The area is home to tech industry giants such as Meta, Google, and Amazon—with its unique Amazon Spheres campus building located just outside the neighborhood.
 This 170-acre neighborhood sits along the banks of Lake Union, making it a great spot for those who want to stay active amongst beautiful Seattle scenery.
 Housing options in South Lake Union include Post-Modern houses and Modern apartments that often attract singles and young professionals!